emingench/centris/centris/readme.md

-Scrapy projectt for centris.ca for real estate posts
+Scrapy project for centris.ca for real estate posts